 Discrimination Learning in Anorexia Nervosa

-The goal of this study is to understand how outcomes of computer tasks motivate learning in adults with and without anorexia nervosa.
+People with anorexia nervosa frequently experience anxiety which may impact their ability to learn new things.
+This study aims to understand this by evaluating how outcomes of computer tasks motivate learning in adults with and without anorexia nervosa.
 Participants will be asked to answer questionnaires, complete computer tasks, look at and make decisions about pictures in an fMRI scanner, and eat lunch in our eating lab.
 An MRI uses a magnet to take pictures of the brain (there is no radiation in this study).
 The study occurs over the course of three days.

 Gains and Losses in Anorexia Nervosa

-In this study, we are learning about the brain systems associated with gains and losses in learning.
+Eating patterns are especially difficult to change for those with anorexia nervosa.
+In this study we are learning about the behavioral and neural underpinnings of decisions about food bylooking at the brain systems associated with gains and losses in learning.
 We are learning how these systems work when food is involved, for people with and without anorexia nervosa.
 The study day includes computer games, questionnaires, and an fMRI scan.